stues/angular-sensorui/README.md

 # angular-sensorui
-AngularJS project to display Sensor data received from a SOS or through a Websocket
+AngularJS project to display Sensor data provided by a Sensor Observeration Service (SOS) or received through a Websocket

 ## Build process
 This project can be build with node, bower and grunt